Book by: kanne83

 Changing course, I jogged over to meet him.

 "How did it go?"
-I asked, once I entered the barn to find him unloading crates from the wagon.
+I asked, when I entered the barn to find him unloading crates from the wagon.

 "Pretty good."
 He didn't pause in his work.
 "Got a special deal on feed this time."